No Time? No Problem: Smart Fitness Hacks for Busy Lives - Steel Edge Training

 ✔️ Pair It with a Habit

 Do squats while your coffee brews.
 Stretch while watching Netflix.
-Knock out push-ups during a Pomodoro work break.
-Stack your fitness on top of something you’re already doing.
+Stack movement onto something you already do.

 ✔️ Redefine Progress